broeren/NEWTSS/README.md

 # NEWTSS
+*Numerically Estimated Wave Telescope Subset Selector*

-An algorithm to estimate the error in the wave telescope method as a function of wavevector magnitude.
+An technique to estimate the error in the wave telescope method as a function of wavevector magnitude.